Apache and mod_wsgi on Ubuntu 12.04 (Precise Pangolin)

 import os import sys sys.path.append('/var/www/example.com/application') os.environ['PYTHON_EGG_CACHE'] = '/var/www/example.com/.python-egg' os.environ['DJANGO_SETTINGS_MODULE'] = 'settings' import django.core.handlers.wsgi application = django.core.handlers.wsgi.WSGIHandler()

-Django must be installed on your system and a working Django application before this example will function.
+Django must be installed on your system along with a working Django application before this example will function.
 The

 DJANGO_SETTINGS_MODULE points to the “

-settings.py file for your application, which would be located in the “
+settings.py file for your application, which would be located at

 /var/www/example.com/application/settings.py in the case of this example.